Teichlab/cellphonedb/README.md

 - `--columns`: File with a list of columns to plot, one per line [all available]
 - `--verbose / --quiet`: Print or hide cellphonedb logs [verbose]

-Available output formats are those supported by `R's ggplot2` package, among others tey are:
+Available output formats are those supported by `R's ggplot2` package, among others they are:
 - `pdf`
 - `png`
 - `jpeg`